 Criterion 01 The sense of the verb is so specific that it can only combine with a small set of nouns.
 Criterion 02 The verb in this sense cannot be replaced by their syntactically and semantically possible choices.
-Criterion 03 Word combinations which have high frequency hits in the British National Corpus are considered as well-formed collocations (40 hits).
+Criterion 03Word combinations which have high frequency hits in t British National Corpus are considered as well-formed collocations (40 hits).